sipolac/risk/README.md

 ### Troop allocation

-If you want to *find* the minimum number of attack troops that would guarantee victory with at least 0.95 probability in the above scenario, we could do the following:
+If you want to *find* the minimum number of attack troops that would guarantee victory with at least 0.95 probability in the above scenario, you could do the following:

 ```
 >>> python3 min_troops.py 0.95 3 2 1 --dsides 6 8 6
 17 troops gives a win probability of 0.953038445204023
 ```

-With verbosity (`-v`), we can see the values tested:
+With verbosity (`-v`), you can see the values tested:

 ```
 >>> python3 min_troops.py 0.95 3 2 1 --dsides 6 8 6 -v